fourier-space/Modelling-and-Simulation/Assessment/README.md

 Submission on Blackboard.

 The assessment criteria of the assignment are derived from the module's learning outcomes:
+Below, the **module learning outcomes** are in bold as top level bullet points, and how these form the assessement criteria of the module are the nested bullets.

 - **Construct numerical and mathematical models that capture the key features of a design engineering problem.**
 	- Define the scope of the system you are studying in terms of its own context.